Narcissistic parent: Short-term and long-term effects

-Due to their vulnerability, children are extremely affected by the behavior of a narcissistic parent.
-A narcissistic parent will often abuse the normal parental role of guiding their children and being the primary decision maker in the child's life, becoming overly possessive and controlling.
-This possessiveness and excessive control disempowers the child; the parent sees the child simply as an extension of themselves.
-This may affect the child's imagination and level of curiosity, and they often develop an extrinsic style of motivation.
-This heightened level of control may be due to the need of the narcissistic parent to maintain the child's dependence on them.
+Because of their vulnerability, children are severely affected by the behavior of a narcissistic parent.
+A narcissistic parent will often abuse the normal parental role of guiding children and being the primary decision-maker in a child's life, becoming overly possessive and controlling.
+This possessiveness and excessive control weaken the child; the parent sees the child simply as an extension of the parent.
+This may affect the child's imagination and level of curiosity, and the child often develops an extrinsic style of motivation.
+This heightened level of control may be due to the narcissistic parent's need to maintain the child's dependence on them.

 Narcissistic parents are quick to anger, putting their children at risk for physical and emotional abuse.
 To avoid anger and punishment, children of abusive parents often resort to complying with their parent's every demand.
-This affects both the child's well-being and their ability to make logical decisions on their own, and as adults they often lack self-confidence and the ability to gain control over their life.
-Identity crisis, loneliness, and struggle with self expression are also commonly seen in children raised by a narcissistic parent.
-The struggle to discover one's self as an adult stems from the substantial amount of projective identification that the now adult experienced as a child.
-Because of excessive identification with the parent, the child may never get the opportunity to experience their own identity.
+This affects both the child's well-being and ability to make logical decisions on their own, and as adults, such individuals often lack self-confidence and the ability to gain control over their lives.
+Identity crisis, loneliness, and struggle with self-expression are also commonly seen in children raised by a narcissistic parent.
+The struggle to discover one's self as an adult stems from the substantial amount of projective identification that the now adult experiences as a child.

 Mental health effects

 Studies have found that children of narcissistic parents have significantly higher rates of depression and lower self-esteem during adulthood than those who did not perceive their caregivers as narcissistic.
 The parent's lack of empathy towards their child contributes to this, as the child's desires are often denied, their feelings restrained, and their overall emotional well-being ignored.

 Children of narcissistic parents are taught to submit and conform, causing them to lose touch of themselves as individuals.
 This can lead to the child possessing very few memories of feeling appreciated or loved by their parents for being themselves, as they instead associate the love and appreciation with conformity.
 Children may benefit with distance from the narcissistic parent.
 Some children of narcissistic parents resort to leaving home during adolescence if they grow to view the relationship with their parent(s) as toxic.

+The results of a prior study indicated that narcissistic parenting behaviours have an impact on children's self-esteem far into adulthood.
+A lot of respondents also mentioned that they needed the approval or affirmation of others in order to feel competent or deserving, and some said that their sense of self depended entirely on how "successful" they perceived themselves to be in terms of their appearance, social life, or academic or professional accomplishments.
+Respondents also mentioned how these consequences affected their friendships and romantic relationships as adults, and one participant raised concern for how these effects would affect her children.